snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-utils-advanced-operation/index.md

 ---
 title: "Advanced utilization of Snowplow utils base functionality"
-description: "Details on how to customise your Snowplow data models while leveraging the macros provided in the Snowplow utils dbt package."
+description: "Details on how to customize your Snowplow data models while leveraging the macros provided in the Snowplow utils dbt package."
 sidebar_position: 500
 toc_max_heading_level: 5
 ---